-1. Read GENERAL RULES.
-4-H Swine Show begins at 5:30 p.m., Barn #2, Thursday of fair.

-2. Market Swine will be divided by weights for the best interest of the show.

-3. All Market Swine will be on the grounds by 8:00 a.m. and will be weighed between 8:00 a.m. and 8:30 a.m. on Wednesday of the Fair.

-4. No bedding will be allowed.
-Pen wash down is necessary several times a day.

-5. Gilts shown as market are not eligible for breeding classes.

-6. All market swine weighing less than 230 lbs. will not compete for Champion Market Swine.

-7. All exhibitors must have a current Youth for the Quality Care of Animals certification (YQCA) or Pork Quality Assurance certification (PQA).

-8. Keep all aisles clear to accommodate foot traffic, strollers, motorized wheelchairs, wheelchairs, etc. (feed buckets, show boxes, hoses, etc.)

-9. Must be enrolled in swine project to exhibit.
+- 1. Read GENERAL RULES. - 2.
+Market Swine will be divided by weights for the best interest of the show. - 3.
+No bedding will be allowed.
+Pen wash down is necessary several times a day. - 4.
+Gilts shown as market are not eligible for breeding classes. - 5.
+All market swine weighing less than 230 lbs. will not compete for Champion Market Swine. - 6.
+All exhibitors must have a current Youth for the Quality Care of Animals certification (YQCA) or Pork Quality Assurance certification (PQA). - 7.
+Keep all aisles clear to accommodate foot traffic, strollers, motorized wheelchairs, wheelchairs, etc. (feed buckets, show boxes, hoses, etc.) - 8.
+Must be enrolled in swine project to exhibit.